justin13601/ACES/README.md

   ...
 ```

 Sample task configuration files for 6 common tasks are provided in `sample_configs/`.
 All task configurations can be directly extracted using `'direct'` mode on `sample_data/sample_data.csv` as this predicates dataframe was designed specifically to capture concepts needed for all tasks.
-However, only `inhospital_mortality.yaml` and `imminent-mortality.yaml` would be able to be extracted on `sample_data/esgpt_sample` and `sample_data/meds_sample` due to a lack of required concepts in the datasets.
+However, only `inhospital_mortality.yaml` and `imminent-mortality.yaml` would be able to be extracted on `sample_data/esgpt_sample` and `sample_data/meds_sample` due to a lack of required concepts in the datasets (predicates are defined as per the MEDS sample data by default; modifications will be needed for ESGPT).

 ### Predicates